cpbotha/cpbotha.github.io/content/posts/2011-03-04-i-crushed-the-gsvideo-problematic-frame-error.md

 Read more about it on this [forum thread][6].

-In any case, today I spent some hours I don&#8217;t really have and finally managed to crush it.
+In any case, today I spent some hours I don’t really have and finally managed to crush it.
 Turns out, and some of you will probably not be surprised, that it was a threading problem.
 The capture event handler invokeEvent() and the read() call were being interleaved, and the buffer they were using is also not thread-safe.
 Doh.
-Some synchronization here and there, and an extra capture buffer, now I can&#8217;t get it to crash anymore.
+Some synchronization here and there, and an extra capture buffer, now I can’t get it to crash anymore.

 Get the [patch here][7], and a [patched GSVideo.jar][8] here.
 Both of these are for the GSVideo 20110203 test version.
-If you can&#8217;t patch and build it yourself, just copy my GSVideo.jar over the GSVideo.jar in your unpacked GSVideo 20110203 plugin directory (sub-directory library). **Update: See below, GSVideo 0.8 has been released and now contains my patch.
+If you can’t patch and build it yourself, just copy my GSVideo.jar over the GSVideo.jar in your unpacked GSVideo 20110203 plugin directory (sub-directory library). **Update: See below, GSVideo 0.8 has been released and now contains my patch.
 Rather get the 0.8 download!**

 Leave me a comment if this helps!